hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo-hooks/tutorial-site/content/queries/2-create-query.md

 + export {GET_MY_TODOS};
 ```

-Then, we wrap the new functional component with `Query` passing our graphql query.

 Woot!
 You have written your first GraphQL integration with React.
 Easy isn't it?

 How does this work?
 -------------------
-When you wrapped your return with `<Query>` component, Apollo injected props into the component’s render prop function.
+When you use the `useQuery` React hook, Apollo returns the data along with other properties.
 Most important ones are:

 `loading`: A boolean that indicates whether the request is in flight.
 If loading is true, then the request hasn't finished.
 Typically this information can be used to display a loading spinner.